The Painted Hall

 Client Greenwich Foundation

-Awards RIBA London Award 2019 and RIBA London Conservation Award 2019
+Awards RIBA London Award 2019, RIBA London Conservation Award 2019 and RIBA National Award 2019

 This inspirational project has restored and conserved Sir James Thornhills’ 3,700m² of painted surfaces, among the most important Baroque interiors in Europe.
 With the internal environment stabilised through the inventive reuse of the building, this wonderful space is now a significant place to visit in London.